helproudman/weather/README.md

    was used to help write the README.md
   - [Code Institute Sample README](https://github.com/Code-Institute-Solutions/SampleREADME)
   was used as a reference when writing the README.
-  - [Wikipedia](https://www.wikipedia.org/) was used to provide text for the features sections
+  - [Code explained repository](https://github.com/CodeExplainedRepo/Weather-App-JavaScript) was used to give a tutorial for using a weather API
   - [Code Institute](https://learn.codeinstitute.net/) was used for extra reference for HTML and CSS
   - [W3 Schools](https://www.w3schools.com/) was used for reference on syntax
   - [Stack Overflow](https://stackoverflow.com/) was used for syntax and coding queries

 **Media**
-  - All images were taken from [Pexels](https://www.pexels.com/) and [Wallpaper Cave](https://wallpapercave.com/).
-Credit to the individual artists: Joseph Hewitt, Isabella Mendes, Javon Swaby, Edoardo Tommasini, Luis Erives, Quintin Gellar, Daavid Guerrero, Kamsy and Juan Ortiz Jr
+  - All images were taken from [Pexels](https://www.pexels.com/).
+Credit to the individual artists: Brett Sayles
   - [Amiresponsive](https://ui.dev/amiresponsive) for the responsivity mockup on the README.

+  - the favicon was downloaded from [Flaticon](https://flaticon.com) with credit to the creator iconixar.

+  - the weather icons were taken from [Code explained repository on GitHub](https://github.com/CodeExplainedRepo/Weather-App-JavaScript)

 **Acknowledgements**
   - Amy Richardson - For providing support and resources
-  - Mark Briscoe - For providing technical knowledge and support with coding and GitHub/GitPod
+  - Mark Briscoe - For providing technical knowledge and support with coding and GitHub/GitPod and a tutorial on creating a weather app using an API